Can I Bring My Dog or cat To Bali?

 When it comes to Bali dogs, did you know the ‘Bali dog’ is a breed, not just a dog that lives in Bali?
 These dogs are sacred and studies concluded that the Bali dog is the oldest breed of dog known to man.
 The threatened indigenous Bali dog is the purest breed in the world!

-The Bali Dog is faithful, calm and respectful and has lived in unison with humans forever.
+The Bali dog is faithful, calm and respectful and has lived in unison with humans forever.
 They learn from a young age, from their parents, how to navigate the rice fields, roads and people.
 Plus, the Bali Dog is genetically unique, highly intelligent and of significance to science.

-Stray Dogs & Adoption in Bali
+Stray pets & Adoption in Bali

 Bali already has a big problem with stray dogs and there is such a need and ongoing opportunity for expats to adopt and foster dogs.
 Just look every day on Bali Facebook groups and you will see expats asking people to find homes for cats and dogs they find.
 When it comes to vet visits, pet food and accessories, these are all a lot cheaper in Bali than back home.